Add this page to your book

 Turbulence Turbulence is calculated using the E-epsilon 1.5order closure (“E-epsilon” or “k-epsilon” model).
 Two prognostic equations for turbulent energy production (E) and its dissipation (epsilon) are used to simulate the distribution of turbulent energy.
 Exchange coefficients (K) in the air are calculated using the Prandtl-Kolmogorov relation.
 For low wind situations, the 1st order mixing length model can be used instead of the E-epsilon model (which often fails in this situations).

 Radiative fluxes ENVI-met contains newly developed analysis modules to model the fluxes of shortwave and longwave radiation inside of complex environments.
 The scheme takes into account shading by complex geometries, reflections by different surface and building materials and the effect of vegetation on all radiative fluxes.
-The Expert Version introduces the new IVS method, in which each urban element is considered using its actual state (sun reflection, thermal radiation) instead of averaged fluxes.
+The full versions of ENVI-met include the new IVS method, in which each urban element is considered using its actual state (sun reflection, thermal radiation) instead of averaged fluxes.

 Surface and soil temperature The surface temperature and the distribution of soil temperature is calculated for natural soils and for artificial seal materials down to a depth of -4m.
 For each vertical grid layer a different soil or sealing material can be chosen in order to simulate different soils structures.
 The heat conductivity of natural soils is calculated with respect to the actual soil water content.